5 Legit Ways to Block Ads on YouTube [Tested June 2025]

 Bottom line

-An ad blocker is designed to block advertisements from appearing on a web page.
+An ad blocker is designed to prevent advertisements from appearing on a webpage.
 It scans a website for advertising material and then stops it from loading.
-This comes with numerous benefits like blocking malicious ads, increasing data privacy, and speeding up web page load times.
+This has numerous benefits, such as blocking malicious ads, increasing data privacy, and speeding up webpage load times.

 Learn More